Compare & Save on Conveyancing Solicitors

 LPE2 Form

 Ground rent is another charge that the buyer will have to pay.
-It is usually paid every six months, but it is dependent on your lease agreement.
+It is usually paid every 6 months, but it is dependent on your lease agreement.
+You can also be charged monthly or yearly.
 The ground rent is owed to the party that owns the property freehold.

 Compare Local Conveyancers